Equestrian statue of Juan de Oñate

 An equestrian statue of Juan de Oñate formerly stood in Alcalde, New Mexico, in the United States.
-The monument was removed in June 2020 amid the George Floyd protests.
+Installed as part of a project to honor Hispanic culture, the monument was removed in June 2020 amid the George Floyd protests.
 It was situated outside the Northern Rio Grande National Heritage Center (until 2017 the Oñate Monument and Visitor Center) in Alcalde, New Mexico from 1994 to 2020.

-Description and history
+Description

+The 12 ft statue, cast in bronze by Reynaldo Rivera, was erected in 1994.